 The Books

-• teach absolutely everything you will need to know for GMAT Quant.
+- teach absolutely everything you will need to know for GMAT Quant.
 When I write my books, I go through a database of thousands of official questions, and I make sure my books teach what you would need to know to answer all of them

-• include dozens of realistic medium-to-very-hard practice problems
+- include dozens of realistic medium-to-very-hard practice problems

-• are written specifically for higher-level test takers
+- are written specifically for higher-level test takers

 My books teach the best ways to do GMAT math.
 I have analyzed thousands of official problems in every topic and have worked out the approaches that will let you answer any question, and that will let you answer every question quickly.
 At the high level of the test, the GMAT is truly testing your conceptual understanding.
-The formulas and plug-into-a-table methods taught by most prep companies don’t work on harder questions (if they did, most people would get a Q51).
+The formulas and plug-into-a-table methods taught by most prep companies don’t work on harder questions (if they did, most people would get a Q90).
 There are better ways to do math.
 My goal is to ensure you always genuinely understand what you’re doing, so my books teach conceptual understanding and flexibility, and they prioritize logical and visual thinking over algebra and memorization.
 Using my approaches, I not only get a perfect score any time I take a real GMAT or official diagnostic, I get that score averaging about one minute per question.
 That’s not because I’m especially fast at algebra or arithmetic.
 It’s because the way I approach the test lets you answer questions far more quickly than any prep company method would.

 Who My Books Are For: Because my books focus on conceptual understanding, and because the practice questions are all above medium-level, my books are not appropriate for someone still working on their mathematical fundamentals.
-I’d only recommend them to someone scoring over Q35 on practice tests.
+I’d only recommend them to someone scoring over Q75 on practice tests.
 If you’re not yet at that level, I would recommend you build your foundation further before using my materials.

 The books and some of the topics they cover:

-Number Theory – $35 – 103 pages, 101 practice problems
+Number Theory – $36 – 103 pages, 98 practice problems

 Exponents and Factoring; Evens and Odds; Units Digits; Divisibility; Remainders; Number Theory in Word Problems and more

-Word Problems – $35 – 166 pages, 135 practice problems
+Word Problems – $40 – 170 pages, 135 practice problems

 Fractions and decimals; Ratios and Percentages; Word Translation; Word Problems and Inequalities; Rates; Speed; Weighted Averages; Venn Diagrams and more

-Algebra – $35 – 200 pages, 130 practice problems
+Algebra – $40 – 214 pages, 129 practice problems

 Arithmetic; Fractions; Exponents and Roots; Equations; Factoring; Inequalities; Absolute Value; Sequences; Functions and more

-Statistics – $20 – 58 pages, 57 practice problems
+Statistics – $25 – 59 pages, 56 practice problems

 Mean, Median, Mode and Range; Standard Deviation; Equally Spaced Sets; Maximization Problems and more

-Probability and Counting – $30 – 84 pages, 80 practice problems
+Probability and Counting – $30 – 87 pages, 80+ practice problems

 Arithmetic with Factorials; The Pigeonhole Principle; Counting Techniques; Probability and more